HouseOfDelulu/PipPiko/README.md

 Sufficient RAM/storage to run the local model

 🚀 Installation
-1.Clone the Repository
+1. Clone the Repository

-Clone the repository using Git: git clone <your-repository-url>
+Clone the repository using Git:

+git clone <your-repository-url>

+Navigate into the project directory:

-Then navigate into the project: cd pip_shopping_assistant
+cd pip_shopping_assistant

-Alternatively, download the repository as a ZIP file and extract it.
+Alternatively, you can download the repository as a ZIP file and extract it.

-2.Install Dependencies
+2. Install Dependencies

-Install all required Python packages:
+Install all required Python packages using:

 pip install -r requirements.txt

-The requirements file installs the necessary dependencies, including: flask transformers accelerate torch
+The requirements.txt file installs the necessary dependencies, including:

+flask
+transformers
+accelerate
+torch
-3.Running the Application
+▶️ Running the Application

 Start PipPiko using:

 python app.py

-When launched, Pip will:
+When launched, PipPiko will:

-Start loading the Qwen model in a background thread.
+Load the local Qwen language model in a background thread.
 Start the Flask web server.
-Run the server on port 5000.
+Run the application on port 5000.
 Automatically open the application in your browser.

 The application will be available at: